Nika72/TestBon/README.md

 Click below to download directly:

 <a href="https://github.com/Nika72/TestBon/blob/main/szkielet_base_plain_no_markings_ids.svg" download="skeleton.svg">⬇️ Download the SVG</a>

+You will need a skeleton SVG file to use as a background.

+- Where to get it
+  - Click “DOWNLOAD SVG”.
+On the next page, click “Download raw file” and save it to your computer.

+- SVG requirements (important)
+  - Each bone outline must be a closed path.
+  - Each closed path must have a unique id equal to the bone name.
+If you have multiple views of the same bone, add a prefix/suffix to make ids unique.
+  - Non-closed paths are treated as auxiliary information only.
+  - No groups/layers: keep the SVG flat (single layer).
+  - These rules ensure the app can parse your SVG correctly.
+Internally, the app converts your SVG to GeoJSON when you add the background [addNewBackground.ts](bones/src/services/addNewBackground.ts:18).

+Tip: You can quickly check the SVG in a vector editor and confirm that each bone outline is closed and has a unique id.

 ## 3) First run — Create or open a collection